AlexVipond/jennifervipond.github.io/_posts/2018-01-01-real-life-experience.md

 For more than twenty-five years I have had the privilege to serve the people of District 5 as a pediatrician.
 I have worked with thousands of families and been a part of their struggles and their successes.
 I was born and raised in this district.
 My husband Mark and I have raised six children here while I have maintained a full time medical practice.

 Congress has become a dysfunctional body divided into two groups that refuse to agree on even the most obvious issues.
-I would like to bring back a Congress where real life experience is more influential than special interests and where evidence-based policymaking replaces fearmongering and divisiveness.
+I would like to bring back a Congress where real life experience is more influential than special interests and where evidence-based policymaking replaces fear mongering and divisiveness.

 Lasting reform will only be accomplished with bipartisan agreements, and it is time to grow up and work together to solve the problems that are impacting so many American families.

-> I would like to bring back a Congress where real life experience is more influential than special interests and where evidence-based policymaking replaces fearmongering and divisiveness.
+> I would like to bring back a Congress where real life experience is more influential than special interests and where evidence-based policymaking replaces fear mongering and divisiveness.

 As a pediatrician, I have worked hard to address today’s issues in order to assure the best possible tomorrow.
 In Congress, I will do the same.